salvinoto/kabob/README.md

 - `install [packages...]`: Install packages in selected workspaces
 - `add [packages...]`: Add packages to selected workspaces
+  - `--internal`: Add internal workspace packages as dependencies
 - `remove [packages...]`: Remove packages from selected workspaces
+  - `--internal`: Remove internal workspace packages from dependencies
 - `update [packages...]`: Update packages in selected workspaces
+- `workspace init`: Initialize a new turborepo workspace
+- `package create [name]`: Create a new package or app in the workspace
+- `package delete [name]`: Delete a package from the workspace
+- `package list`: List all packages in the workspace

 ### Options